 Preparations before the appointment

-- Things to avoid one week before the procedure: Exfoliation, chemical peels, hair dyeing, saunas, and other irritating treatments.
+- Things to avoid one week before the procedure: exfoliation, chemical peels, hair dyeing, saunas, and other irritating treatments.

-- Things to avoid three days before the procedure: Taking aspirin, vitamin E, or alcoholic beverages (these can increase the risk of bruising).
+- Things to avoid three days before the procedure: taking aspirin, vitamin E, or alcoholic beverages (these can increase the risk of bruising).

-The process of going to the clinic
+The process of visiting a clinic

 The general process for visiting a Korean dermatology clinic is as follows: